IGAWorksDev/AdBrixRemaster-iOS-ClientQS/TestApp-IOS-Abx-RemasterSwift-forCocoaPod/Pods/Target Support Files/Pods-TestApp-IOS-Abx-RemasterSwift-forCocoaPod/Pods-TestApp-IOS-Abx-RemasterSwift-forCocoaPod-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## AdBrixRemaster
+## AdBrixRemastered

-All text and design is copyright 2018 igaworks, Inc.
+All text and design is copyright 2019 igaworks, Inc.

 All rights reserved.